tjohnston-softdev/python-study-notes/chapters/09-dictionaries.md

 ```

 ## Key Exists
-Use the 'in' keyword to check whether a dictionary object has a particular key.
+Use the `in` keyword to check whether a dictionary object has a particular key.

 ```python
 person = {